NeoSecundus/PyODB/README.md

 ## Basic Usage

-A very basic usage example is using the library to save a simple type.
+A very basic usage example is using the library to save a simple custom type and load it elsewhere.

 To do this a custom class with some members is needed.
 We will use the example class below: